L0v3P01s0n/sleepwalk-phosh/extras/README.md

 ## playerguard

 GNOME script to inhibit sleep if a video/audio player is running.
 To install it simply copy the binary to /usr/local/bin, add it execute permissions and choose either the openrc service file or the systemd one.
-Enable and start the service and you should be good to go.
+Enable and start the service and you should be good to go, but before that change your username and/or group to match your user on the service file.
+Dependencies:

+- playerctl

 ## call-reset